The ultimate packing list for your BWCAW canoe trip

-Some items may be available for purchase in our small but well-appointed outfitting shop.
+Some items may be available for purchase in our retail shop.

 Clothing